A First Look at Bugs in LLM Inference Engines: Introduction

 \section{Introduction}

 Large language model-specific inference engine (abbreviated as LLM inference engine) has emerged as a vital component of modern artificial intelligence infrastructure.
+An LLM inference engine is specialized software designed to run pre-trained LLMs, enabling their prediction or decision generation process~\cite{wiki_inference_engine}.
 These engines are specially optimized for LLM inference, offering LLM-specific optimizations tailored to reduce resource consumption and enhance inference speed.
 LLM inference engines have significantly boosted the adoption of LLM-powered applications (LLM apps).
 While LLM inference engines deliver fast, high-quality responses in cloud environments~\cite{chatgpt}, they also support local deployment on personal devices like Windows, Linux, and MacOS PCs for personal LLM apps such as Ollama~\cite{ollama}.

 LLM inference engine is complexly constructed and highly bug-prone due to the immense resource demands of LLMs and the challenges of cross-platform compatibility.
 First, due to the vast number of parameters in LLMs, LLM inference is both compute-intensive and memory-hungry.
+For instance, running Llama-2-70B on a single GPU typically requires more than 80 GB of GPU memory, which makes it infeasible without model sharding or quantization techniques.
+Even smaller-scale engines such as Llama.cpp require more than 16 GB of RAM to execute models with 13B parameters efficiently.
 To enhance inference efficiency, LLM inference engines employ numerous complex optimizations to reduce the memory consumption and enhance the inference latency, such as paged attention, continuous batching, and speculative decoding.
+For instance, vLLM employs paged attention, which organizes the Key-Value (KV) cache into non-contiguous pages.
+The KV cache is a critical component for storing attention states during autoregressive generation of LLMs.
+This approach requires fine-grained memory management to reduce memory fragmentation caused by variable-length sequences, thereby reducing memory waste, which is a common bottleneck in LLM inference.
 Second, the engines should adapt to a wide range of application settings.
 They need to support various LLM architectures across different environments, including multi-node clusters, single nodes with multi-GPUs, single GPU servers, PCs, mobile devices, IoT devices, and browsers.
 The combination of the complex optimizations and diverse environment adoption potentially leads to more bugs, which can severely impact the availability, performance, and user experience of LLM apps.